 Transfer a WordPress Site to FatLab for Hosting and Maintenance

 IMPORTANT: Remember you hired us for support, and we can help you through all this.
 Please do not hesitate to contact us with any questions or if you need help figuring any of this out.
-We can't tell you your passwords, but we can help figure out just about everything else.
+We can't tell you your passwords, but we can help figure out everything else.

-In order to move the site to our servers and direct all traffic to the new setup we need the following information:
+In order to move the site to our servers and direct all traffic to the new setup, we need the following information:

 Hosting Account / Server Access

-If your site is currently hosted with a company like Liquid Web, GoDaddy, Bluehost, 1and1 and/or you have access to a general control panel for your hosting account.
+If your site is currently hosted with a company like Liquid Web, GoDaddy, Bluehost, 1and1, and/or you have access to a general control panel for your hosting account.
 Granting us access to this control panel will typically give us everything we need to migrate your site.

-If you are hosted with a company like WPEngine or Pantheon, we maintain accounts on both those platforms, and you simply need to add Shane's email address as an administrator of your site/account within the respective control panel.
+If you are hosted with a company like WPEngine or Pantheon, we maintain accounts on both of those platforms, and you simply need to add Shane's email address as an administrator of your site/account within the respective control panel.